 An increasing number of regions across the globe are facing potable water supply issues.
 At our sites, we too are dependent on a reliable supply of water that meets certain quality standards.
 We use water in our manufacturing operations as process water as well as for functions such as cooling and exhaust air purification, which makes sustainable water management a key focus of our environmental stewardship.
-Because our wastewater may contain traces of heavy metals or pharmaceutical active ingredients, protecting water as a resource is one of our primary considerations.
+Because our wastewater may contain of heavy metals or pharmaceutical active ingredients, protecting water as a resource is one of our primary considerations.

 Our principles